 To ensure we thoroughly scrutinised our suppliers for modern slavery practices, we screened each of our suppliers against all three criteria.
 A supplier only had to meet one of the criteria to be considered as high risk.

-Actions taken to assess and address the risks of modern slavery (continued)
+d.
+Mandatory criterion 4 Actions taken to assess and address the risks of modern slavery (continued)

 OUR RESPONSE